- Modular programming allows large applications to be divided into independent modules, making them easier to maintain and expand.

 Differences between structured and modular programming

-Many confuse the structured programming with modular programming, but although they are close cousins, they are not exactly the same.
-Structured programming is based on using certain control structures (such as loops and conditionals) to shape the program's flow, while modular programming focuses on partitioning logic into independent blocks or modules.
-To understand the basics of structured programming, it may be helpful to consult .
+Many people confuse structured programming with modular programming, but although they are closely related, they are not exactly the same.
+Structured programming is based on using certain control structures (such as loops and conditionals) to shape the program flow, while modular programming focuses on partitioning the logic into independent blocks or modules.
+To understand the basics of structured programming, it may be helpful to consult [reference to relevant documentation].

 Obviously, you can (and should!) combine both methodologies to get the best of both worlds: organized, understandable, and easily modifiable code, supported by a modular architecture.